Traditional vs Adaptive

 Agile

-The Agile methodology was developed as a response to growing frustrations with Waterfall and other highly structured, inflexible methodologies.
+In reaction to rising dissatisfaction with Waterfall and other rigid, highly structured techniques, the Agile methodology was created.
 As a result, this methodology accommodates change and facilitates software production more quickly.

 An agile approach emphasizes individual relationships and interactions rather than tools; customer collaboration is emphasized throughout the development process; it responds to changes rather than following a set-in-stone plan; and it emphasizes the presentation of working software instead of documentation.